top of page

 Healthy-Waters-Partnership_Strand.jpg

-The Townsville Dry Tropics Waterways Report Card brings together monitoring data for Cleveland Bay, Halifax Bay, and the Offshore Zone beyond Magnetic and Palm Islands.
+The Townsville Dry Tropics Waterways Report Card tells the story of our waterways from rivers to reef, to show the overall health of aquatic ecosystems.
+This includes areas off our coastline, such as Cleveland Bay, Halifax Bay, and much further from the coast in the Offshore Marine Zone beyond Magnetic and Palm Islands.

 Healthy-Waters-Partnership_Seagrass-copy.jpg

-For habitat, Cleveland Bay receives a ‘poor’ grade
+For habitat, which includes seagrass meadows and coral reefs, Cleveland Bay receives a ‘poor’ grade, dropping from ‘moderate’

 Healtthy-waters-townsville-habitat-stefano-borgh_edited.png